 The PI(s), or their documented designee, will ensure that the retention of electronic or paper documentation as evidence of completion of required CITI training, and follow applicable policies regarding the frequency records are periodically checked.
 The PI(s) are responsible for ensuring that all research personnel named to the protocol have completed and retain current CITI certification for the lifespan of the IRB approved protocol.
 The ORP may periodically confirm that training and research records are current and maintained in good order during ORP quality assurance (QA) evaluations of MLH protocols.

-Origination Date: 12/2003 Revision Date: 12/01/23 This policy applicable to:
+Origination Date: 12/2003 Revision Date: 12/01/23 Working Together to Serve the CommunityThis policyAll SubsidiariesAll HospitalsBMRHapplicable to:Image: Image: I